Karaka-Management/Organization-Guide/Processes/04_Support & Service.md

 ### Main application & modules

-During the application installation the support & service employee has to perform the tasks defined in the [Application Install Checklist](./Support/Application%20Install%20Checklist.md). (**R12**)
+During the application installation the support & service employee has to perform the tasks defined in the [Application Install Checklist](./Support/Application%20Install%20Checklist.md).
+The checklist form can only get changed by the CTO. (**R12**)

 ## Customization